Get Schooled

 Financial aid award letter/offer letter

-An official letter from a college you’ve been accepted to that breaks down the details of your financial aid package and the aid you’re being offered in a given school year.
+This is an official letter from a college you’ve been accepted to that breaks down the details of your financial aid package and the aid you’re being offered for the upcoming school year.
 It may include financial aid from a variety of sources, including grants, scholarships, work-study, and loans.

 Financial need